FEI-Zyfer NanoSync I/II

 Two of the three clocks I tested only appeared to have the GPS bias issue, the last one did not have the bias issue.
 It appears this device had very poor sensitivity to GPS signals, and it also on one occasion reported a DAC value of UINT32_MAX after a while.
 This is far outside the valid range of 0-65535, and I suspect some issue with the SRAM or perhaps the AT91 processor.

-The poor selectivity is most likely a damaged SAW filter on the antenna-input; the owner reported it's not uncommon for lightning to strike near the antennas and this could cause filter damage.
+The poor selectivity is most likely could have been a damaged SAW filter on the antenna-input; the owner reported it's not uncommon for lightning to strike near the antennas and this could cause filter damage.

 My plan is to attempt to replace the RAM chips, as these are not particularly expensive or hard to replace.
 To determine if the GPS SAW filter is defective: a S11 measurement with a NanoVNA v2 and comparing to a working specimen will likely reveal if there is any reason for concern.